 Importing data from the web into Microsoft Excel can be used for a range of reasons.
-One of the reasons why I personally do this is for Fantasy Football data analysis.
-I can create a connection from a website that updates player stats every week and create a connection into my excel document.
+One of the reasons why I do this is for Fantasy Football data analysis.
+I can create a connection from a website that updates player stats every week and establishes a relationship with my excel document.
 By doing that, I can update the data into a pivot table and start to project out players weekly.
 By having this connection, I will save time in the long run as I will have the data already updated once I go into the spreadsheet.
 This is the website I will use in this tutorial below.
 Let’s get started.

 Create the Connection Between Excel and the Website

 As a note, you will get a few error script messages within Excel.
-Just keep hitting OK and you should be good to go.
-If you keep getting a never-ending error script message, you can simply close excel and repeat the steps above.
-That should solve the problem if it will not go away on the first pass.
+Just keep hitting OK, and you should be good to go.
+If you follow getting a never-ending error script message, you can merely close excel and repeat the steps above.
+That should solve the problem if it does not go away on the first pass.

 Once you are done with the script error messages, you will see a picture like this below.
 There will be a yellow/orange arrow boxes to all the aspects of the website that you are trying to connect to.
-Simply click on the box that you want to import.
+Just click on the table that you want to import.
 You will see the box will turn into a check mark and turn into a blue box.
-See below to see how I only want to import the player information.
+See below to see how I only want to introduce the player information.

 Check the Connection

 Once you clicked on the import button, Excel will then ask you what cell you want to import the data in.
 Once you choose the cell, the connection will drop in all the data that you wanted to reference into excel.
 Here is a picture below showing all the data from the website.